-Don't hitchhike or pick up hitchhikers

 Don't pick up hitchhikers.

 You never know if the person is genuine or loony, so don't take the chance.
 The same applies if someone approaches you outside your hotel or a restaurant and asks for a lift somewhere.
 Apologise kindly and refuse.